oci-customer-assurance/showoci/README.md

 ## showoci - Oracle Cloud Infrastructure Reporting Tool

 SHOWOCI is a reporting tool which uses the Python SDK to extract list of resources from your tenant.
-It covers most of OCI components,
+It covers most of OCI components,  Authentication by User or Compute using instance principals, Output can be printer friendly, CSV files or JSON file.

-Authentication by User or Compute using instance principals, Output can be printer friendly, CSV files or JSON file.
+**DISCLAIMER – This is not an official Oracle application,  It does not supported by Oracle, It should NOT be used for utilization calculation purposes, and rather OCI's official

-**DISCLAIMER – This is not an official Oracle application**
+[cost analysis](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/costanalysisoverview.htm)

-**It should NOT be used for utilization calculation purposes, and rather OCI's official [cost analysis](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/costanalysisoverview.htm) and [usage reports](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/usagereportsoverview.htm) features should be used instead.**
+and [usage reports](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/usagereportsoverview.htm) features should be used instead.**